javadnasrolahi/k8s-ansible/README.md

 ## Requirements
 We need three master node, two worker node, one loadbalancer node and a workstation.

-We take server with 2 core CPU and 2GB RAM.
+All servers have 2 core CPU and 2GB RAM.

 We create a private network so all server are reachabe for each other.